-USBImager is a really really simple GUI application that writes compressed disk images to USB drives and creates backups.
+USBImager is a really simple GUI application that writes disk images to SD cards or USB drives.
+It also can be used to create SD card backups.
 Available platforms: Windows, MacOSX and Linux.
-Its interface is as simple as it gets, totally bloat-free.
-Step 1Insert SD card into PC.
-Step 2Click [Cancel] if prompted to format disk.
-Danger Never format the SD card even if prompted.
-Danger Depending on software loaded on your PC, you may be get a series of messages when you plug your SD card in.
+It’s interface is as simple as it gets, totally bloat-free.
+StepsStep 1 - Insert SD card Insert SD card into PC.
+Step 2 - Ignore all warnings Danger Depending on software loaded on your PC, you may be get a series of messages when you plug in your SD card.

 This program is designed to write a raw disk image to a removable device or backup a removable device to a raw image file.
 It is very useful for embedded development, namely Arm development projects (Android, Ubuntu on Arm, etc).
-Step 1Insert SD card into PC.
-Step 2Click [Cancel] if prompted to format disk.
+StepsStep 1 Insert SD card into PC.
+Step 2 Click [Cancel] if prompted to format disk.
 Danger Never format the SD card even if prompted.

 Step 1 Danger Make sure you know what your doing here. dd can write to any device and wipe out your hard disk in a second!

 What SD card do you need for piCorePlayer?
-Recommendation # Get the smallest SD card available, depending on price.
+Recommendation Get the smallest SD card available, depending on price.
 Invest in quality known brand SD cards from reliable suppliers.
 Standard speed SD cards are all that is really required.
 No need for industrial quality SD cards. piCorePlayer is very smallAt the time of writing, piCorePlayer’s initial image contains 2 x 64MB partitions, so the total size is 128MB.
 That’s very small for Linux distribution and audio player software.

 The Software and Information is provided "as is" without warranty of any kind, either express or implied, including without limitation any implied warranties of condition, uninterrupted use, merchantability, fitness for a particular purpose, or non-infringement.